Wrongful Death Lawsuits Increase As Companies Fail to Protect Workers from COVID-19

 Employers Claim They Are Not Liable for COVID-19 Deaths Related to Their Workplaces

 In response to the Zuniga family’s allegations, Safeway denied that it failed to take appropriate workplace safety precautions.
 It said that as of March 20, neither the CDC nor California’s official guidance recommended wearing masks.
 Furthermore, state occupational safety and health interim guidance at the time said masks did not protect people from COVID-19.
 In July, Safeway and Albertsons filed a motion to dismiss the complaint, claiming that it did not meet the criteria for proceeding outside the workers’ compensation system.

 Some argue that companies like Safeway are too rarely found liable for employee’s deaths.
 This result could be because of the high legal bar for proving fault and because such complaints are often only viable in workers’ compensation systems.
 Unfortunately, workers’ compensation boards usually limit payouts to coverage of medical bills or disability compensation.
 Many family members and survivors are suing to have medical bills, future earnings, and other damages paid out.

 Nonetheless, employers may be found liable when they have acted with gross negligence, as legal experts suggest.
 This includes “…employers who do not send sick workers home, enforce social distancing, or adhere to mask-wearing guidance.”
 These acts of gross negligence may proceed outside the workers’ compensation system and potentially result in out-of-court settlements or end up before sympathetic juries.

 Seek Legal Assistance

 If your employer has failed to comply with OSHA guidance, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.